mado8/password-generator/README.md

 Using JavaScript to generate random passwords with character specifications.

 ## Description
-This password generator was created to emphasize the importance of password security, and to make a convenient application to simplify the accessibility to one using basic Javascript.
+This password generator was created to emphasize the importance of password security, and to make a convenient application to access a strong passcode using basic Javascript.

 ## Webpage